Menu

 Equality and Diversity

-Our school leader for equality matters is Ms Gregson.
+Our school leader for equality matters is Mrs Hodgson.

-Our school governor for equality matters is Mr Fielding.
+Our school governor for equality matters is Mrs Gibson.

 We also have an Equality Team in school who act as a sounding board for equality matters, for example when introducing or amending policies or procedures.